-f.
-Overreliance on non-existent technologies
+2.6 Overreliance on non-existent technologies

 The Institute is concerned that the proposed pricing scheme places too much reliance upon new mitigation opportunities and technologies that do not yet exist instead of prioritising widespread and rapid land-use changes.
-Again, we believe that this will lead to mitigation deterrence, increased uncertainty and ultimately delayed action toward effective emission reductions at the pace and scale required.
+Again, we believe that this will lead to mitigation deterrence, increased uncertainty and ultimately delayed action toward effective emission reductions at the pace and scale required to reach domestic and international emission targets.

-g.
-Lack of data to inform decision making
+2.7 Lack of data to inform decision making

 At a high level, the proposal does not provide enough certainty that we will achieve our domestic targets and international commitments.
-The quality of data used to inform the decision making throughout this proposal is also of concern.
+The quality of the data used to inform the decision making throughout this proposal is also of concern.
 The pricing scheme contains various technologies and practices to reduce emissions, many of which have not been quantified and therefore are very uncertain.
 Uncertain and unquantified proposals arise from a lack of data/information.

-h.
-Emissions leakage
+2.8 Emissions leakage